Career Change for Teachers: A Guide on How to Transition from Teaching

 Make a job search plan

 We understand—searching for the right job can feel more than a little overwhelming.
 There are so many types of jobs for teachers leaving education.
 How do you know which step to take?
-Creating a plan by narrowing down your opportunities and allocating time to work through the process can help the process be less stressful and more manageable.
+Creating a job search plan by narrowing down your opportunities and allocating time to work through the process can help the process be less stressful and more manageable.

 This is where all of the research you've done in the section above can come in handy.
 Using our free Job Search Planner workbook, list the roles and industries you're interested in pursuing, along with the companies you'd like to work for.
 This can help you narrow your search, allowing you to spend the time on the opportunities you're most excited about.